SheetJS/printj/README.md

 (`2-9, 11-36`).
 IE uses hex-mantissa decimal-hex-exponent form when the absolute value of the base-2 exponent exceeds 60.
 Otherwise, IE uses an exact standard hexadecimal form.
 Chrome, Safari and other browsers always use the exact standard hexadecimal form.
-Both forms are easily converted to `"%a"` by calculating and dividing by the appropriate power of 2.
+Both forms are converted to `"%a"` by calculating and dividing by the appropriate power of 2.

 For each non-zero normal floating point value, there are 4 acceptable strings